 Vintage style books are beautiful accent pieces for your home.
 This simple tutorial will show you how to make your own DIY vintage books – Restoration Hardware inspired.
 So grab some old books and get ready for a fun DIY!

 I know I’m not the only one out there that loves Restoration Hardware’s vintage book sets?!
 I am not however in love with the price so I convinced myself I could make my own.
-These DIY books have a somewhat vintage style and I fell in love with the way they turned out so much that I couldn’t wait to rip apart all of my old books! 😉 So let’s learn how to make some DIY Vintage Books – Restoration Hardware Inspired!
+These DIY books have a somewhat vintage style and I fell in love with the way they turned out so much that I couldn’t wait to rip apart all of my old books!
+There are so many ways to use painted books in decor and I’m going to show you an easy tutorial on how to make your own DIY Vintage Books.

 You’ll want to start with an old set of encyclopedias (or they don’t have to be old)!
 I found these at a flea market and I couldn’t pass up grabbing a few for this project.
 They actually don’t have to even be encyclopedias, just as long as they are hard cover they will work best.

 Next you’ll want to grab chalk paint in the color of your choice.
 I used Annie Sloan’s Old White because it is what I had on hand.

 I laid down some craft paper and grabbed my chip brush and started painting the backs of the encyclopedias.
 I ended up using about 2 coats on the books.
 The red seemed to bleed through.
 After the second coat it still came through a bit, but I liked it so I left it at 2 coats.

 At this point I gave my books a light coat of clear wax over the Old White finish so in case I messed up with my dark wax, I could just wipe it off and start over!
 This stuff is amazing!